vanduc103/veml/Vehicle-Detection/README.md

-# Detection Models of BDD100K
+# Detection Models for Object Detection Datasets, retrieved from BDD100K github

 The object detection task involves localization (predicting a bounding box for each object) and classification (predicting the object category).